 - a.
 In establishing a corporate entrepreneurial environment, certain factors and leadership characteristics need to be present. - b.
 The organization operates on the frontiers of technology. - i.
 Research and development are key

-Text Table 2.2 "Scale to Capture How Entrepreneurially a Firm Is Managed" (Text table on page 42)
+Text Table 2.2 "Scale to Capture How Entrepreneurially a Firm Is Managed"

 Learning Objective 3

 To provide a scale for capturing the extent to which management adopts entrepreneurial or traditional behaviors.